raspereza/HtoAA/README.md

 double acceptance = counter_FinalEventsH->GetSumOfWeights()/histWeightsH->GetSumOfWeights();
 ```

+Please compute acceptance for the studied HLT paths as a function of probed mass hypothesis in
+the range [4..15] GeV.

 ## Optimization of cut on dR(muon,track)

-## Study correlation between muon+track momentum and in signal samples
+## Study correlation between muon+track momentum and dR(muon,track) in signal samples

+It is possible that the sensitivity of the search